 Homes are not always properly cared for and may have heating or air conditioning filters that should be replaced, noisy furnaces or runny faucets.
 Foreclosed homes can hide even more repair issues.
 It is highly recommended that purchasers make the approval of a proper home inspection a condition of the transaction.
 Home buyers will be able to acquire the home with confidence when they receive an inspection report that the home is in good condition.

-West Palm Beach Real Estate Attorneys who practice real estate law, like the Law Office of Ryan S. Shipp, PLLC may provide guidance for individuals who want to purchase West Palm Beach residential real estate.
-Experienced West Palm Beach Real Estate Attorneys may review and negotiate the terms of a sale contract, research and resolve zoning and titling issues and provide assistance during real estate closings.
+West Palm Beach Real Estate Attorneys who practice real estate law, like the Law Office of Ryan S. Shipp, PLLC may provide guidance for individuals who want to purchase Palm Beach County residential real estate.
+Experienced West Palm Beach Real Estate Lawyers may review and negotiate the terms of a sales contract, research and resolve zoning and code issues and provide assistance during real estate closings.
 West Palm Beach Real Estate Attorneys may also represent clients who file suit for lack of disclosure regarding a defect.
 Call us today @ 561.699.0399 to see how we can assist with your home inspection and real estate needs.Google+